gsf-oslo/.github/profile/README.md

 ## Contributing and Support

-Currently Cloud Native and Kubernetes Oslo is driven by:
+Currently Green Software - Oslo is driven by:
 - **Kristina Devochko**, [@guidemetothemoon](https://github.com/guidemetothemoon)

 Feedback, ideas or help from the community are always welcome!💚